microsoft/vscode-docs/docs/remote/containers.md

 Next, we will cover how to set up an existing project folder to use a container as your full-time development environment.
 The steps are very similar to those above.

-1. Start VS Code, run the **Remote-Containers: Open Folder in Container...** command from the command pallette and select the folder you'd like to open in a container.
+1. Start VS Code, run the **Remote-Containers: Open Folder in Container...** command from the command palette and select the folder you'd like to open in a container.

 2. Select a **dev container definition** from the filterable list that appears to use as a starting point for your container.
 If there is a [Dockerfile](https://docs.docker.com/engine/reference/builder/) or [Docker Compose file](https://docs.docker.com/compose/compose-file/#compose-file-structure-and-examples) in the folder you selected, you can also use these files instead.